A Colour-Depositing Conditioner for Red Hair (and other colours, too!)

 This product is also by Superdrug, and, like Colour Effects, it’s a colour-depositing conditioner, which you use in the shower to “boost” your natural hair colour.
 It’s called Colour Enhance, and there are four shades available, including ‘Ruby Red’, which I figured would be the best option for red hair.
 At £5.99 per bottle, this is more expensive than Colour Effects, but it’s also a larger bottle, so it should last you longer.

 In the name of experimentation, I ordered this in both ‘Ruby Red’ and ‘Bold Brunette’.
 Now, my hair is naturally red, so I knew the red colour would be the best match for it: the problem I have, though, is that I have quite a bit of frizzy baby hair around the hairline, and this hair is blonde.
-Well, OK, I guess “strawberry blonde” would probably be a better description: whatever you want to call it, though, it’s significantly lighter than the rest of my hair (When I pull my hair back, it literally looks like I’ve put blonde streaks in at the temples, a la Geri Helliwell in her Spice Girls days…), which means that if I use any kind of red hair colour on it, the majority of my hair will simply turn a deeper shade of its natural colour, but those blonde baby hairs will turn orange.
+Well, OK, I guess “strawberry blonde” would probably be a better description: whatever you want to call it, though, it’s significantly lighter than the rest of my hair (When I pull my hair back, it literally looks like I’ve put blonde streaks in at the temples, a la Geri Helliwell in her Spice Girls days…), which means that if I use any kind of red hair colour on it, the majority of my natural red hair will simply turn a deeper shade of its natural colour, but those blonde baby hairs will turn orange.
 Like, NEON orange.
 GOD.

 Anyway, I bought the brunette version of this product thinking I’d try it on the baby hairs, so that when I put the ‘Ruby Red’ over the top, it would all blend in.
-This plan actually worked better than I’d anticipated: the brunette colour is quite a light brown, and there is a bit of red to it, so it blended quite well with the rest of my hair.
+This plan actually worked better than I’d anticipated: the brunette colour is quite a light brown, and there is a bit of red to it, so it blended quite well with the rest of my auburn hair.
 I’ve no idea what it would be like on hair that was brunette to start with, obviously, but if you’re a redhead looking to cover random blonde bits, you might be pleasantly surprised.

 As for ‘Ruby Red,’ meanwhile, it’s actually lighter than both the name and bottle suggest, and pretty similar to good ol’ ‘Warm Copper Gold,’ may it rest in peace: